2026 Email Marketing Benchmarks by Industry: The Complete Reference [Updated April 2026]

 Co-Founder and CEO

-Bob Thordarson is CEO of Geysera.
-A 5x founder with two exits and an MIT Entrepreneurial Master's grad, he is an expert in retention marketing email systems and methodology for ecommerce and B2B brands — measured by incremental revenue, not vanity metrics.
+Bob Thordarson is CEO and Co-Founder of Geysera, a serial entrepreneur with 25+ years and five co-founded ventures, including Cequint (acquired by TNS in 2010 for $112.5M) and Consumerware (acquired by ParkerVision).
+A graduate of the University of Washington and MIT Entrepreneurial Masters Program, based in Seattle, he serves on the boards of DRY Soda Co. and the Entrepreneurs' Organization Seattle chapter.
+He is an expert in retention marketing email systems and methodology for ecommerce and B2B brands — measured by incremental revenue, not vanity metrics.